 The little perks of home have been wonderful.
 We bought some groceries and have been eating home-cooked meals.
 Lucy is very loving and has been keeping us entertained.
 We even have Netflix again.
 After a long day of walking and enjoying Chengdu, it was wonderful to sit and stretch on the couch in front of the TV.

 We are already on our last week here in Chengdu and I don’t want to leave.
-I have put in an application for another house sit here for this summer.
+I already put in an application for another house sit here for this summer.
 Chengdu is a very cool city and I can’t wait to explore some more.
 What’s on the list today?
 Maybe a trip to see the pandas, the opera, the wetlands, the giant buddha???
 There are way too many options.
 One thing’s for sure, we definitely won’t be bored here in Chengdu.